tommililja/Farse/README.md

 We can create JSON structures using the [`Json`](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.

-An example of creating an object and converting it to an indented string:
+An example of creating an object and converting it to an indented `string`:

 ```fsharp
 open Farse